The Forecourt Garden is a place of welcome and a space to rest and reflect or play and explore.

 The Welcome Wall lets visitors see themselves reflected in the long human history of this place.

 Bronze markers set into the stone pathway have been chosen by the Ngunnawal, Ngambri and Ngunawal peoples to reflect places of significance to them in and around Canberra, such as Namadgi National Park, Birrigai rock shelter and Weereewaa (Lake George).

 The Forecourt Garden combines plants from across Australia.
 The shapes, colours, textures and fragrances of the design are inspired by the patterns of growth that follow fire.

 Australia’s Indigenous people have cared for country over millennia.
 They used low intensity fires to gently burn small areas, nurturing plants, animals and soils.
 From above, the patterns formed by these cool burns look like a mosaic.

 See 20 of the plants chosen for the garden.
 The information about each plant was supplied by TCL Landscape Architecture or drawn from the Ngunnawal Plant Use field guide.

 The Forecourt was designed by ARM Architecture and TCL Landscape Architecture in collaboration with artists and community members of the local host nations — the Ngunnawal, Ngambri and Ngunawal peoples, on whose land the National Museum of Australia stands.

-Delivery of the Forecourt construction was undertaken by Regal Innovations in collaboration with a team of multidisciplinary specialist partners.
+Forecourt construction was undertaken by Regal Innovations in collaboration with a team of multidisciplinary specialist partners.

 The National Museum of Australia thanks all the donors who gave generously to the Forecourt project.
 Funds raised through the People’s Walk, the 2018 Annual Appeal and Shadow Bench Appeal have assisted with the development of this precinct.